infinum/accessibility-mobile-standards/docs/principles/operable_principle.md

 ## 2.2 Enough Time

-Provide users enough time to read and use the content.
+Some users might have trouble grasping and interacting with the content that is available only for a limited time or is auto-updating.
+If possible, there should be a way to extend, pause or disable the timing.

 ### 2.2.1 Timing Adjustable (Level A)